A novel dual-decomposition method for non-convex two-stage stochastic mixed-integer quadratically constrained quadratic problems: Technical background

 \subsection{Reformulated normalized multiparametric disaggregation technique (RNMDT)}

+To ensure the validity of the dual (lower) bound value for the non-convex problem \eqref{eq: RDEM} we utilise arbitrarily precise mixed-integer linear relaxation of \eqref{eq: RDEM}, which will then serve as the basis for deriving the corresponding dual problem.

+The normalised multiparametric disaggregation technique (NMDT) is an efficient technique to relax quadratic terms in non-convex MIQCQP problems \citep{castro2016normalized}.
+NMDT involves the discretisation of the domain of one variable in each bi-linear term.
+The discretisation procedure in NMDT closely resembles the piecewise McCormick envelopes approach \citep{BERGAMINI20051914, mccormic_1976} as it involves splitting the variable domain into a number of uniform partitions.
+The accuracy of the NMDT approximation of the primary non-convex MIQCIP problem is directly related to the size of these partitions and can be made arbitrarily precise.
+However, improving the accuracy of NMDT approximation follows the increase in the number of continuous and binary variables.
+Therefore, there is a trade-off between the accuracy of the NMDT approximation and its computational tractability.

+The enhancement of NMDT has been proposed by \cite{andrade2018rnmdt} and this new version was named reformulated NMDT (RNMDT).
+The authors suggested reducing the numerical base used for the discretised domain from 10 to 2 (or binary).
+Hence, the smallest interval used for discretising the domain would be 0.5 when $p = -1$ instead of 0.1 as in the case of base 10.
+This modification allowed for a significant reduction in the number of auxiliary binary variables required in NMDT relaxation.
+Additionally, the authors performed a series of reformulations leading to the elimination of a number of redundant constraints and variables.
+Therefore, RNMDT relaxation became more easily tractable compared to NMDT.
+For further details on the reformulation of NMDT relaxation please refer to \cite{andrade2018rnmdt}.
 The RNMDT relaxation of the primal RDEM problem can be constructed by employing RNMDT to discretise the second-stage variables $y^s_j$ in the primal RDEM.
-Therefore, for a fixed value of the precision factor \textit{p}, the mixed-integer relaxation RNMDT$_p$ can be stated as
+Following the notation in \cite{andrade2018rnmdt}, formally, for a fixed value of the precision factor \textit{p}, the mixed-integer relaxation RNMDT$_p$ can be stated as